josimard/angular-requirejs-seed/README.md

     $ npm install grunt-contrib-uglify --save-dev
     $ npm install grunt-contrib-copy --save-dev

-- Tip: On windows, you can run easily run shell scripts (.sh files) by double-clicking when you install [Git Bash](http://git-scm.com/downloads) shipped with Git.

 ##Building the project

-To generate an optimized build, use Grunt as usual or run [build.sh](https://github.com/pheno7/angular-requirejs-seed/blob/master/build.sh).
+To generate an optimized build, use Grunt as usual

+	$ npm install grunt

 Keep in mind that no build tool or build watcher is necessary to develop and debug your application.
 Simply open [app/index.html](https://github.com/pheno7/angular-requirejs-seed/blob/master/app/index.html) in a browser and experience coding comfort.
 Thanks to [RequireJS](http://requirejs.org/).

 By default a "./dist" folder will be generated with a minified and obfuscated version of your code and only the necessary files to serve over HTTP.
-Feel free to modify the [Gruntfile.sh](https://github.com/pheno7/angular-requirejs-seed/blob/master/Gruntfile.js) to suit your needs.
+Feel free to modify the [Gruntfile.js](https://github.com/pheno7/angular-requirejs-seed/blob/master/Gruntfile.js) to suit your needs.

 ## Wiring AngularJS controllers